Next of Kin (1982 film): Plot

-Barney escorts Linda back to the Montclare, and enters the house to obtain the diaries for Linda.
-In a fountain in yard, Linda finds Carol, a romantic rival previously introduced, with her throat slashed.
+Barney escorts Linda back to Montclare and enters the house to obtain the diaries.
+Outside Linda finds Carol, a romantic rival, with her throat slashed.
 Linda flees into the house in search of Barney, only to find him also murdered.
-Upstairs, Linda finds Lance, conscious and able to walk.
+Upstairs, she finds Lance, conscious and able to walk.
 Linda ushers him outside through a window onto an emergency escape stairway.
-Linda is soon confronted by Mrs. Ryan, who is in fact Linda's aunt Rita, seeking vengeance against Linda's mother, whom Rita claims was integral in having her placed in a psychiatric institution; Rita claims that it was Linda's mother who was in fact insane.
-A crazed Kelvin—Rita's son (and Linda's cousin)—enters the room and attacks Linda with a sledgehammer.
+She is soon confronted by Mrs. Ryan, who is actually Rita, seeking vengeance against Linda's mother for placing her in the hospital; Rita claims that it was Linda's mother who was in fact insane.
+A crazed Kelvin—Rita's son (and Linda's cousin)—attacks Linda with a sledgehammer.

 Linda manages to barricade herself in a bathroom, where she finds Dr. Barton's and Connie's bloodied corpses in the bathtub.
-Linda stabs Rita through the eye with the sharp handle of a comb as Rita peers through the door lock, and then flees downstairs, escaping by car.
+She stabs Rita through the eye with the sharp handle of a comb as Rita peers through the door lock, then manages to escape by car.
 She arrives at the local diner nearby, where the owner's young son, Nico, is alone.
 The two barricade themselves in the diner, but Kelvin arrives, driving his truck through the side of the building.
 Using a shotgun, Linda manages to shoot and kill Kelvin.
 At dawn, the two drive away as the diner becomes engulfed in flames, ignited by the petrol leaking from Kelvin's damaged truck.

 Cast

+Production

+Next of Kin is a psychological horror film.

+It was co-written (with Michael Heath) and directed by Tony Williams, and co-produced by Robert Le Tet and Timothy White.

+Music was composed by Klaus Schulze, cinematography was by Gary Hansen, and Max Lemon did the editing.

 Reception

+The film grossed A$228,251 at the box office.

-On Rotten Tomatoes the film has an approval rating of 100% based on reviews from 6 critics.
+On Rotten Tomatoes the film has an approval rating of 100%, based on reviews from nine critics.

 The film's pacing and atmosphere have been compared to that of Stanley Kubrick's The Shining by Quentin Tarantino.